halderavik/mr_with_ai/MCP_dev.md

 ## Best Practices
 - **Be explicit about required variables** and check for their presence in the mapping and data.
 - **Never run analysis without user confirmation** of the mapping.
+- **Use LLM for variable matching** to handle different question formats and naming conventions.
+- **Support segmentation** when it makes sense for your analysis.
 - **Return clear, actionable replies** for the chat agent (use LLM to polish if needed).
 - **Log debug info** for easier troubleshooting.
+- **Handle metadata gracefully** - check if fields exist before using them.

 ---